heitorchang/good-practice/common-lisp.md

 Interrupt: C-c C-c
 Exit the debugger completely: q

+## CLISP

+In the default REPL, type :q to exit the debugger.

 ## Clozure Common Lisp (CCL)

 `declaim` speed or debug in a startup file does not seem to have any effect.
 Must evaluate it in the REPL.